Summary

 Early life and education

-He attended the United States Air Force Academy, where he earned a Bachelor of Science degree in 1994.[8]
-After graduation, he was commissioned into the United States Air Force, serving for eight years and rising to the rank of captain.[9]
-During his service, Davis was a coordinator of Air Force One operations at Joint Base Andrews.[6]
+After high school, he attended the United States Air Force Academy, where he earned a Bachelor of Science degree in 1994.[9]
+Following graduation, he was commissioned into the United States Air Force, serving for eight years and rising to the rank of captain.[10]
+During his service, he worked as a coordinator of Air Force One operations at Joint Base Andrews.[6]

-Davis received a master of science degree from Central Michigan University.[8]
-He then returned to North Carolina, where he taught and completed a master of arts in sociology and a doctorate in education at East Carolina University.[9]
+While in the military, he received a Master of Science degree from Central Michigan University.[9]
+He then returned to North Carolina, where he taught sociology and earned a Master of Arts degree from East Carolina University, as well as a Doctor of Education.[10]

 Early career